bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 * **Flexibility**: you are no longer forced to declare lifetimes you don't use.
 Tuple structs are now allowed, and const generics don't break things.
 * **Encapsulation**: a long-standing bug has been fixed that leaked the types of private fields.
 Now, `SystemParam`s can properly encapsulate private world data.
 * **Limitless**: the 16-field limit has been lifted, so you can make your params as ridiculously long as you want.
 This is most useful for generated code.

-## Deferred World Mutations

-<div class="release-feature-authors">authors: @JoJoJet</div>

-You probably know that when you send a `Command`, it doesn't mutate the world right away.
-It gets stored in the system's state, to be applied later on in the schedule.

 ## Ref&lt;T&gt; Queries